+Can you take dogs to Kew Gardens and is Kew Gardens dog friendly?
 As Kew Gardens is protected by UNESCO for its contribution to the history, culture, or science of the area, only registered disability assistance dogs are allowed in the gardens.

 Please leave your pets at home, and remember that Kew Gardens is not a park, but a wondrous natural area that needs to be looked after.

 So if you ask yourself if you can take dogs into Kew Gardens, the answer is NO. Dogs at Kew Gardens are not allowed.

 The area of Kew is a well-loved place to reside in London.
 It’s simply thriving, mainly thanks to the gardens that overtake a large portion of the designated area of Kew.
 It is often voted one of the best places to live in the city.

 Residents agree that it’s a safe neighbourhood, too.
 There’s plenty of transport links, but not a lot of noise pollution because of the lack of train stations when compared to other popular London towns.

 What to wear to Kew Gardens?

 Depending on the time of year that you visit, your Kew Gardens wardrobe might vastly change!
 Dress for the weather, not the establishment you’re visiting.
 Kew Gardens isn’t a place that requires any fancy clothing.
 However, do try to wear shoes that fully cover your feet.

 It gets very warm in the greenhouses, too, so do bear that in mind when visiting.

 How long to spend in Kew Gardens?